 After An Arrest

-DUIs and DWIs may feel like the end of the world, but they can also be the start of something fresh and new.
+Getting a DUI or DWI may feel like it is the end of the world, but it can be the start of something fresh and new.
 Taking an honest look at problematic drinking habits is a hard, but necessary step in the journey of recovery.
-Unfortunately, it’s events like drunk driving and getting caught that wake people up to the ways in which their alcohol habits are governing their lives.
+Unfortunately, it’s events like a driving while intoxicated charge that may motivate people to become aware of the ways in which their alcohol habits are causing problems in their lives.

-If you’re in this situation or you’ve driven under the impairing effects of alcohol and have not been caught, please reach out for help.
-Compassionate treatment providers have resources available around the clock that help you find your next step.
+If you have been charged with a DUI or DWI or you’ve driven under the impairing effects of alcohol and have not been caught, please reach out for help.
+Compassionate treatment provider have resources available around the clock that can help.
 Don’t face this problem alone, get help today.